amariami/MPV-config-2022/README.md

 | AMD | A8-3500M | 32nm (Global Foundries) | 4 | 4 | 35W | N/A | N/A | 1.50GHz | 2.40GHz | 256KB + 256KB | 4MB | N/A | N/A | Radeon HD 6620G | 2.0 | DDR3L | Yes | N/A |
 | Intel | i3-6006U | 14nm Intel | 2 | 4 | 15W | 15W | 25W | 2.00GHz | N/A | 64KB + 64KB | 512KB | 3MB | N/A | HD Graphics 520 | 3.0 | DDR4 | No | AMD Radeon R5 M430(Hybrid)
  |
-* On Linux it's hit and miss using propietary or open source driver.
+- [x] Linux it's hit and miss using propietary or open source driver.
 I won't make a general recommendation on which to use, but here are some cases, in which certain drivers are better than others.
-* On windows 10 on both CPU using DXVA2, D3D11 or Vulkan, run flawesly.
+- [x] Windows 10 on both CPU using DXVA2, D3D11, OpenGL, OpenCL or Vulkan, run flawesly.
 Windows 8.1 I didn't test it yet
-* Mac, sorry I don't have an old Macbook
+- [ ] Mac, sorry I don't have an old Macbook
-* If your low end hardware is better it shouldn't be a problem
+- [x] If your low end hardware is better it shouldn't be a problem

 # set Audio Sample Rate (#optional)